juliend2/jdesrosiers-seo/README.txt

 Requires at least: 3.3.1
 Tested up to: 3.3.1

-Very simple WordPress plugin to manage titles and meta descriptions on a page by page basis.
+A very simple WordPress plugin to manage titles and meta descriptions on a page by page basis.

 == Description ==

-Very simple WordPress plugin to manage titles and descriptions on a post by post (or page by page) basis.
+A very simple WordPress plugin to manage titles and descriptions on a post by post (or page by page) basis.

 This project is hosted on https://github.com/juliend2/jdesrosiers-seo